Industrial design right: European Union

-Registered and unregistered community designs are available which provide a unitary right covering the European Community.
-Protection for a registered community design is for up to 25 years, subject to the payment of renewal fees every five years.
-The unregistered community design lasts for three years after a design is made available to the public and infringement only occurs if the protected design has been copied.
+Registered and unregistered European Union designs are available which provide a unitary right covering the European Union.
+Protection for a registered EU design is for up to 25 years, subject to the payment of renewal fees every five years.
+The unregistered EU design lasts for three years after a design is made available to the public and infringement only occurs if the protected design has been copied.

 United Kingdom

 Legislation given in Britain during the years 1787 to 1839 protected designs for textiles.
 The Copyright of Design Act passed in 1842 allowed other material designs, such as those for metal and earthenware objects, to be registered with a diamond mark to indicate the date of registration.

 In addition to the design protection available under community designs, UK law provides its own national registered design right (Registered Designs Act 1949, later amended by Copyright, Designs and Patents Act 1988) and an unregistered design right.
 The unregistered right, which exists automatically if the requirements are met, can last for up to 15 years.
 The registered design right can last up to 25 years subject to the payment of maintenance fees.
 The topography of semi-conductor circuits are also covered by integrated circuit layout design protection, a form of protection which lasts 10 years.